April 8th 2022

 Do be gentle, and focus on ends only.
-You don’t want to be tugging a mascara wand from root to tip if you can avoid it: you’re far more likely to rip out your extensions, possibly along with natural lashes, not to mention compromise eyelash glue and dissolve your bonds.
+Avoid tugging a mascara wand from root to tip: you’re likely to rip out your extensions, along with natural lashes, not to mention compromise eyelash glue and dissolve your bonds.

 Don’t use waterproof mascara.
 This will cling to your lashes limpet-style, thus will be virtually impossible to remove at the end of the day without severing your eyelash extensions.

-Don’t use fibre-based mascaras (these types of mascara are typically of the ‘volumising’ genre).
-The body-building fibres will get tangled in your lash extensions, so will look strange to say the least, while also possibly falling into your eyes during the day and being a beast to remove without nixing extensions/ a natural lash or two at the same time.
-Not the time to be fibrous.
-Now onto the good guys…
+Don’t use fibre-based mascaras (typically of the ‘volumising’ genre).
+The body-building fibres will get tangled in your extensions, so will look strange to say the least, while also possibly falling into your eyes during the day and being a beast to remove without nixing extensions/ a natural lash or two at the same time.

-Given the impact of lash extensions alone, you don’t want to be overdoing it with thick, spiderlash style formulas, and this quintessential groomer is the antithesis of bold and bulky mascaras.
-A straight and narrow brush glides through lashes nicely, and the formula is creamy and richly pigmented yet easy to remove.
-If “less is more” is on your agenda, this should tick your box.
+Given the impact of lash extensions alone, you don’t want to be overdoing it with thick, spider lash style formulas and this quintessential groomer is the antithesis of bold and bulky mascaras.
+A straight and narrow brush glides through lashes nicely and the formula is creamy and richly pigmented yet easy to remove.
+If 'less is more' is on your agenda, this should tick your box.